Michigan Virtual Grading Policy and Expectations

 - Michigan Virtual cannot honor last minute requests for early final scores due to the considerations listed above.

-- Once a final score is submitted, students & mentors no longer have access to the course in Blackboard.
+- Once a final score is submitted, students & mentors no longer have access to the course in the LMS.

 - Final scores required prior to the student’s end date MUST be requested by the mentor.